 Look for the “s”

 When you see “https” in front of a URL, you know it’s secure.
 Don’t see the “s”?
 Don’t submit.

 Learn more about detecting fraud and keeping yourself and friends aware.
 Here are some sites to check out:

-UPDATE: As of March, 2017, customers can send any spam SMS they receive to 7726 (SPAM).
-This will submit the message to be audited then blocked from the Fido network.
+You can send any spam SMS you receive to 7726 (SPAM).
+This will submit the message to be audited and then blocked from the Fido network.
 This can be easily done on most devices by pressing and holding the body of the message, then press the forward button and send to 7726.
 No additional charges apply for using this service.

 If you're receiving these types of message, please share them onthis threadstarted by @Cawtau.